techidaily/site-facebook/source/_posts/facebook-monitoring-heres-your-privacy-reclaiming-guide.md

  Also, your data, regardless of user status, helps to increase the volume of advertising target data.
 It is a win-win for Facebook.
 Concise data that their business account holders can make better use of.

  Facebook's record on tracking and privacy is dire.
-In 2018, there was[the Cambridge Analytica scandal](https://www.makeuseof.com/tag/facebook-cambridge-analytica-scandal/) .
+In 2018, there was [the Cambridge Analytica scandal](https://www.makeuseof.com/tag/facebook-cambridge-analytica-scandal/) .
 In 2019, the FTC fined Facebook $5 billion for failing to protect data from third parties.

  The EU fined Facebook $122 million for submitting misleading information about its WhatsApp takeover (they said they weren't going to link data, then did exactly that) and in 2021, WhatsApp was fined $225 million for further privacy breaches.
 The UK's Information Commissioner's Office fined Facebook the utterly laughable amount of £500,000 for breaching data privacy rules.